 Games involving Geography have been some of the most popular I have done with my students.
 One game I played with my students involved matching the name of the European country to the country’s relevant flag.
 Once matched up, I asked them to describe the flag, which helped them to remember vocabulary to do with patterns and colours.

 Another one of my student’s favourite game is a fast-paced game that involves a lot of action.
 Each child gets a fly-swat and has to hit the word I say.
 Once you’ve been to the Meddeas Induction Meeting, you’ll know this game very well!
-While you normally do this with words, I did it with the flags as well in order to reinforce the English names of countries, and it went down a treat.
+While you normally do this with only words, I also added the flags in order to reinforce the English names of countries.
+And it went down a treat.

 Activities with Secondary Students

-Although my degree is somewhat useful with my younger students, it’s during my time with my secondary students that I really get to apply the exciting concepts I learned during my degree.
+My degree is somewhat useful with my younger students.
+But it’s with my secondary students that I really get to apply the exciting concepts I learned during my degree.

-My favourite part of geography was always human geography, the study of human communities and cultures, and the general way in which humans interact with the planet.
+My favourite part of geography was always human geography.
+This is the study of human communities and cultures, and the general way in which humans interact with the planet.
 The older a student is, the more important it is to deal with topics they consider to be relevant, and that interest not only them but also you.

 If you are not engaged with the topic at hand as a Language Assistant, how can you expect your students to be engaged?
-Bringing in news articles that relate to human geography allows me not only to push my students, but also to enjoy thoroughly our discussions.
+Bringing in news articles that relate to human geography allows me to push my students, and also to enjoy thoroughly our discussions.
 Recently, we’ve discussed a range of environmental topics, focusing especially on the terrible fires in Australia.